 As this is still a developing situation and so much is unknown, there is no industry standard yet for how to protect divers from COVID-19.
 Ultimately, only you can decide whether you feel safe diving with a particular dive operation.
 We would suggest looking for transparency in the dive operator’s communication in order to work out whether they’re keeping your safety at the forefront of their practices.

 Face coverings are being encouraged in many locations to reduce the risk of spreading the virus, and can be a great way to feel more protected at a dive centre.
-For alternatives to wasteful single-use PPE, check out these reusable masks from A Waste Free World.
-Our GTS buff can also make a functional multi-use face covering for days out on the dive boat, and we’ve just added a brand new whaleshark print.
+Our GTS buff can also make a functional multi-use face covering for days out on the dive boat.
+We even do them in marine prints!

 If your dive operator hasn’t publicly shared how they plan to keep you safe, you’re perfectly within your rights to request that information.
 You may want to ask them what measures they’re putting in place to ensure staff and other divers adhere to social distancing requirements, as well as what their disinfection procedures are.
 Read on to learn about disinfection for equipment, and use the DAN guidelines linked below to guide your questions if you’re approaching a dive shop about their hygiene practices.

 Whilst there has been a lot of speculation on how long coronavirus can last on various surfaces outside of the body, it still remains slightly unknown and hotly debated.
 With that in mind, any equipment rental involves some inherent risk of contamination.
 However, there are some pieces of equipment which are more high-risk – specifically anything which comes into contact with your face.
 This includes, but isn’t limited to, regulator mouthpieces, masks, snorkels and BCD oral inflators.